Expedition to China 2006

 To sum up it was a very nice but hard day that gave us the opportunity to see the real Chinese village.Climbing highly recommended.

-I also organized a boat trip on the Li River.
-It was not a problem because in Yangshuo this tour wants to settle every second resident of the city.
-After getting the guidelines we got to the local bus and drove the old bus through the rice fields.
-It was a great opportunity to once again see the Chinese life in the countryside and people entering the duck bus.
-River cruise Li is one of the must-see attractions of the region as it allows you not only to swim on the river but also to watch the beautiful mountains and the surrounding nature.
-I could say that after seeing the fjords in Norway these mountains were no longer something special but I would be wrong.
-The mountains in Guangxi province and the Norwegian fjords are two different stories.
-From the boat I could see people working here and bathing and crossing the buffaloes to the other side of the river.
-It was a very nice and unusual addition to the cruise, and also the view and the experiences that I always look for in my expeditions.
-The combination of beautiful mountains and rivers with people doing their laundry on the shore and fishing with bamboo rafts was beautiful.
-I also saw buffalos bathing in front of them and everything in the Chinese landscape.
-This was the experience we needed while in this province.
-I remembered my beautiful Thailand, Vietnam and Laos where people looked alike and did the same work on the shore, having their wooden huts near.
-I am reminded of Myanmar (Burma) where, through this beautiful but very poor country, I was driving through rice paddies along the way of the pits.
-Listening to local hits, I saw how the same buffalos bathed in big holes just off the road.
-While on the boat on the Li River, other boats flocked and people always waved us.
-It was a beautiful, idyllic atmosphere of one of the most beautiful parts of China.
-When we left the boat, however, we had to deal with poverty.
-With older people left alone and with modest cottages where they enjoyed little things.One of them was, for example, when we entered one of the cottages to spend time with a small child.
-My parents were happy that we gave them some time and it was a pleasure for us as well.
-I made some very realistic photos we came back to Yangshuo, where after the delicious steamed dumplings we went to dine.
+I also organized a boat trip on the Li River for us.
+It was not a problem because in Yangshuo every second inhabitant of the city wants to arrange this trip.
+After getting the guidelines, we got on the local bus and drove the old bus through the rice fields.
+It was a great opportunity to once again see Chinese rural life and the people boarding the duck bus.
+A cruise on the Li River is one of the must-see attractions of this region because it allows not only to swim on the river but also to see the beautiful mountains and the surrounding nature.
+I could say that after seeing the fjords in Norway, these mountains were no longer something special, but I would be wrong.
+The mountains of Guangxi and the Norwegian fjords are two different stories.
+From the boat, I could watch people working here, and the buffaloes swimming and crossing to the other side of the river.
+It was a very nice and unusual addition to the cruise as well as the view and the experiences that I am always looking for in my trips.
+The combination of beautiful mountains and rivers with people doing their laundry on the shore and fishing from bamboo rafts was beautiful.
+I also saw buffaloes bathing in front of them, all in the Chinese landscape.
+It was the experience we needed in this province.

 Road to Chengdu